IISNRL/TWC_Mesh/documents/Field_Try_and_tests.md

 <img src="https://github.com/IISNRL/TWC_Mesh/assets/11376362/0517fba1-a2c2-48dd-8ee8-60b9c3bc4c65" width="500">
 <img src="https://github.com/IISNRL/TWC_Mesh/assets/11376362/af2b9075-da30-4416-b78b-90559a669035" width="500">
 </p>

-Building our own antenna gives us the most customizable option, but it's not very easy if we need to build multiple devices.
+Designing our own antenna allows for a high level of customization, but it can become challenging when multiple devices need to be built.

 ## Vector Network Analyzers

-Ensuring that your antenna is properly tuned to your operating frequency is a critical step.
-Many low-cost antennas are inaccurately tuned to the wrong frequency, resulting in a significant reduction in signal strength.
-Using a vector network analyzer (VNA) can verify that the antenna is properly matched to the transmission circuit.
-This ensures that the antenna is operating at the correct frequency.
+Ensuring that your antenna is properly tuned to the operational frequency is a critical step.
+Many low-cost antennas are often misaligned to an inaccurate frequency, resulting in a significant reduction in signal strength.
+Using a vector network analyzer (VNA) can validate that the antenna is correctly calibrated with the transmission circuit, ensuring that it operates at the correct frequency.

 <p align="center">
 <img src="https://github.com/IISNRL/TWC_Mesh/assets/11376362/8662999a-8e3a-46b6-90fd-c32d48c63338" width="600">
 </p>

-And it's always nice to have a professional lab do the testing for you.
+Having the testing performed by a professional laboratory is always a good idea.

 <p align="center">
 <img src="https://github.com/IISNRL/TWC_Mesh/assets/11376362/80c3748d-e126-4c98-aecc-20085eece704" width="500" />